-Customers can earn PC Optimum points by making qualifying purchases or through the use of a President's Choice Financial MasterCard, which can be redeemed for groceries and other products at participating stores within the Company's network and certain e-commerce sites.
+Customers can earn PC Optimum points by making qualifying purchases or through the use of a President's Choice Financial Mastercard.
+PC Optimum points can then be redeemed for groceries and other products at participating stores within the Company's network and certain e-commerce sites.

-The Company's loyalty program provides the Company with a significant opportunity to employ customer relationship management tools to improve the Company's understanding of customer needs and design promotions that can be targeted to specific customers and customer segments, thereby driving increased customer engagement, sales and profitability.
+The PC Optimum loyalty program provides the Company with a significant opportunity to employ customer relationship management tools to improve its understanding of customer needs and design promotions that can be targeted to specific customers and customer segments, thereby driving increased customer engagement, sales and profitability.